bashexplode/boko/README.md

 | -s, --sipdisabled   | Use if SIP is disabled on the system to search typically read-only paths|
 | -v, --verbose       | Output all results in verbose mode while script runs |

 It is recommended only to use active mode with the -p flag and selecting a specific program.

 It is highly discouraged to run this tool with the -i and (-A or -b) flags together.
 This will open every executable on your system for 3 seconds at a time.
 I do not take any responsibility for your system crashing or slowing down because you ran that.
 Additionally, if you have dormant malware on your system, this will execute it.

 #### Requirements:

 * Python 3
-* Everything in the requirements.txt file
+* `python -m pip install psutil`

 #### Process Flow: